Participation:

 Treasurer*

-• Receive monthly financial statements from Bookkeeper and present to BOD at meetings
+Receive monthly financial statements from the Childcare CPA team and present to the BOD at meetings when they are not available.

-• Collaborates with Bookkeeper to create draft budget annually for the planning meeting (Dec)
+Collaborates with the Bookkeeper and Director to create a draft budget annually for the planning meeting in December.

-• Collaborates with Bookkeeper to create and present budget annually for the AGM
+Collaborates with the Bookkeeper, Director, and President to create and present a budget annually for the AGM.

-• Works with Administrator, President, Bookkeeper, Director and/or Supervisor to complete funding applications
+Works with President, Bookkeeper (childcare CPA), Director, and/or Supervisor to complete funding applications.

 *President, VP and Treasurer are all on the Executive committee (makes decisions on urgent matters that cannot wait for full board review) and Personnel committee (hiring, contract renewals)